 The little Antioch Baptist church is located on a dirt road miles from the nearest civilization.
 It lost its congregation many years ago, like so many of the rural churches.
 And though it looks plain from the outside, the interior and and old cemetery give the place a quiet dignity that is hard to describe.
 The sanctuary speaks of the essence of these rural churches, especially one as remote as this one.
 The church was the center of everything for these early Georgia settlers and you can feel it here.
 All rural life, social contact, governance and spiritual sustenance came from the church.
 The original church founders and many of their descendents are located in the cemetery in a field of broom straw.
 Ashes to ashes and dust to dust.

 The Church is located in a very remote location on a red dirt road.
 There has been some minimal maintenance performed in an attempt to stabilize the structure and most of the windows are boarded with plywood.
 You don’t know what to expect when you walk in but then there it is….”
 Glory to God in the Highest” written on the wall with a few letters missing.
 If one wants to view a historic rural Georgia church and enjoy the authentic experience of standing in and witnessing…almost totally unchanged… a 19th century meeting house, go to Antioch.
 The roof, walls and foundation appear to still be sound; we found no signs of leaks.
-This church can still be rescued from oblivion, if someone wants to take on the job.
-Click here to see and hear some moving music and the accompanying sermon.

 ORGANIZED